dlight-js/homepage/apps/homepage/public/docs/getting-started/introduction.md

   .onClick(showHello)
   .otherProp(yourProp)
 ```
-That's the dot chaining of a function.
+This uses dot chaining with functions.
 You can just keep dotting and dotting and dotting and it never ends.
 It looks way better than our old jsx syntax because IT'S JS!

 ## JS Control Flows
 How long since the last time you used `for` or even `if` in js?
-Because in jsx, you don't get the chance to:
+Perhaps it's been a while, because in jsx, you don't get the chance to:
 ```jsx [jsx]
 <>
   { showHello ? <div>hello</div> : null }